-To truly Regard our animals on every level- physically and emotionally and to apply the same regard to our colleagues, volunteers and supporters, putting ourselves in their shoes wherever we can.
-With True Regard comes real partnership.
+To truly Respect and care for our animals on every level – physically and emotionally and to apply the same respect and care to our colleagues, volunteers and supporters, putting ourselves in their shoes wherever we can.
+With True Empathy comes real partnership.

 Our work is based on Trust; we continuously develop the animals trust and that of our colleagues, volunteers, supporters and of the public generally.

 To Include people of all abilities and backgrounds in the work we do as a charity.

 To create an atmosphere where co-operation, learning and sharing are encouraged, nurtured and supported.

 To conduct our affairs with honesty, integrity and transparency.